tiascott01/07_GroupProject1/README.md

 # GitHub File Navigation
   * Broadband v Mobile
+      * Graphics - folder which contains the output of figures within the code.
       * jupyter notebook which contains all code, figures, and a final summary.
   * Internet Censorship
       * Graphics - folder which contains the output of figures within the code.